Dallas Maritime Law Attorneys

 - Falling objects

 - Explosions and fires

 - Collisions with other vessels or objects

 One study by the U.S. Army of Corps of Engineers (USACE) determined that dredging accidents are among the most deadly types of maritime incidents.
 After looking at 12 months of accidents, the USACE observed there were seven involving dredges.
 Of these seven accidents, three were fatal, two caused serious injuries, and two caused significant property damage.
 In other words, most of the accidents were serious events.

-Our Jones Act Firm Fights for the Answers & Help Offshore Workers Need
+Our Dallas-Fort Worth Jones Act Firm Fights for Answers

 100 years ago, Congress passed the Jones Act.
 Today, it is still one of the most important maritime laws protecting the rights of injured seamen.
 In addition to providing for living expenses and medical care for injured or ill maritime workers, the Jones Act gives seamen the right to seek compensation when on-the-job injuries are caused by the negligence of an employer or vessel owner.
-Where maintenance and cure cover the bare minimum of what an injured worker needs, a Jones Act claim opens the door to the recovery of additional compensation, which can make all the difference for a seriously injured seaman.
+Where maintenance and cure cover the bare minimum of what an injured worker needs, a Jones Act claim opens the door to the recovery of additional compensation.

 Who Is Covered by the Jones Act?